ob0117/Bayesian-Learning-Nengo/README.md

-# Adding Bayesian learning to Nengo!
+# Online Bayesian Learning in Nengo!